“Landscape has long offered us keen ways of figuring ourselves to ourselves,

 — Robert Macfarlane

-It was 92 in the shade by then, with a hot, dry wind that gathers just a little coolness as it crosses the lake.
-I thought of Dimari and crew, and hoped for the hundredth time that they reached their car before it got too hot.
-If all went as planned, they should be getting home soon, but there would be no way to communicate until I reenter the zone of cell service later in the week.
-I moved my chair with the shade, as the sun was reaching the climax of its fury, and packed some supplies for the big move to Bumblebee Springs.
 When I got there, the other campers were nowhere to be seen.
 They had probably (and sensibly) retreated to the deepest shade.
 I was disappointed to find that the little meadow below the spring was still in its early, formative stages of seasonal development.
 Parts of it were still muddy, and it appeared that the snow pack had only recently receded.
-Nothing was blooming, and the lush grasses and plants had not yet taken their places.
-No ferns, flowers, or bumblebees!
-So I headed back to camp.
-I had brought The Return of the Bird Tribes with me on this trip, which would keep me entertained until it got cooler.
+Nothing was blooming, and the lush grasses and plants had not yet assumed their usual verdant stages of growth.
+There were no ferns, very few flowers, and a decided lack of bumblebees!
+After poking around the unsatisfying mud and rocks for ten minutes, I headed back to camp.
+I had brought The Return of the Bird Tribes with me on this trip, which would certainly keep me entertained until it got cooler.